1egoman/debundle/README.md

 # debundle

-This is a tool to decode javascript bundles produced by tools like [Webpack](https://webpack.github.io/) and [Browserify](http://browserify.org/) into their original, pre-bundled source.
+This is a tool built to unpack javascript bundles prudiced by webpack and browserify.

 [![Build Status](https://travis-ci.org/1egoman/debundle.svg?branch=master)](https://travis-ci.org/1egoman/debundler)

+---

+## :dragon: HERE BE DRAGONS! :dragon:
+This was a research project I built to help me understand how javascript bundles are strutured.
+It works in a labratory environment most of the, but often fails on real-world bundles.
+It's been a while since I worked on this project so if you run into issues, I might not really be able to help you all that much.

+---

 ## Why would I want to debundle my code?
 Reasons vary, but this tool was originally developed to help me with a reverse engineering project.